 Because of the Covid-19 restrictions CEP and professor Ioan Durnescu have decided to postpone the International Training School on Core Correctional Skills to 8-12 November 2021.
 Please find the new save-the-date here.

-The Training School, based on the recently published book with the same title by professor Ioan Durnescu of the University of Bucharest, Romania, was scheduled to take place in the week of 12th to 16th July 2021 at the premises of the Center for Legal Studies in Barcelona, in cooperation with CEP and the University of Barcelona.
+The Training School, based on the recently published book with the same title by professor Ioan Durnescu of the University of Bucharest, Romania, will take place at the premises of the Center for Legal Studies in Barcelona, in cooperation with CEP and the University of Barcelona.

 If you are working in prison or probation service and you wish to refresh your competencies or upskill your practice this course is for you!
 Check the statement here.
 If you want to make a virtual visit to the Center for Legal Studies click here.